These sweet potato pancakes are lightly sweet and so fluffy! With cinnamon and nutmeg, these are a delicious breakfast enjoyed by kids and adults.

 The thing I love about pancakes is that you can make them ahead and they store really well.
 You can keep them in the fridge or freezer, and just pop into the toaster for crispy, delicious pancakes in minutes.

-Not only do these sweet potato pancakes taste amazing, but they were loved by the kids as well!
+Not only do these pancakes taste amazing, but they were loved by the kids as well!

 Don’t forget to pin this post to save it for later!